vueform/vueform/README.md

 ## Get Started

-Get started with Vueform in an instant using one of our boilerplates.
+Jump right into the project with ease using one of our boilerplates.
+These boilerplates are designed to give you a head start and simplify the initial setup.

 <table>
   <tbody>